learning-zone/java-basics/README.md

     <b><a href="#table-of-contents">↥ back to top</a></b>
 </div>

-## Q. ***What is a Memory Leak?
-How can a memory leak appear in garbage collected language?***
+## Q. What is a Memory Leak?

-The standard definition of a memory leak is a scenario that occurs when **objects are no longer being used by the application, but the Garbage Collector is unable to remove them from working memory** – because they’re still being referenced.
+The standard definition of a memory leak is a scenario that occurs when **objects are no longer being used by the application, but the Garbage Collector is unable to remove them from working memory** – because they\'re still being referenced.
 As a result, the application consumes more and more resources – which eventually leads to a fatal OutOfMemoryError.

 Some tools that do memory management to identifies useless objects or memeory leaks like: